mfreema5/tawp/pages/sideways-stats.md

 Another way to look at the relationship between those four is to think of them as being in balance with each other.
 If one of them changes, at least one of the others must also change, in order to maintain the balance.
 If you are interested in any of those characteristics, you will likely find it helpful to understand the others and the relationship between them.

+Most importantly, in my opinion, you need to understand these four and how they are related if you want to properly understand what “statistical significance” actually means, and if you want to avoid fooling yourself into believing that statistical significance alone is evidence evidence of a meaningful result.

 I rely heavily of visual representations to help explain things in this document.
 If you are not a “visual thinker”, you may well find the text too sparse to be useful to you.
 I do not rely much on equations, rigorous derivations or formal logic.

 This document is not meant to be a complete discussion of linear regression or related methods.
 Not only is focused on a narrow range of applications of regression it also does not consider all possible cases.